czakon/CarND-LaneLines-P1/writeup.md

 ###1.
 My main steps of my pipeleine are included in the `find_lines` function.
 I've made this general enough that I don't use the name `process_image`.
 There are seven major steps to the pipeline:
 1. Color selection.
+2. Defining the region of interest.
+3. Grayscaling.
+4. Gaussian smoothing.
+5. Canny edge detection.
+6. Hough transform line detection.
+7. Draw the lines on the original image.

+##### Color Selection